TheHeadlessHydra/alexa-pugs-adventures/README.md

 This is a game revolving around a goblin that no longer wishes to serve in a dungeon.

-## Testing the flow
-- Buy before reaching end, then reach end and see if you flow into keeper trapper normally
-- Buy AT ending flow, see if it transitions properly
-- Be at keeper trapper, refund, see if it kicks you out

 ## TODO
  - upgrade to python 3.7
  - exit vs stop doing different things